George Fisher (musician): Artistry

+Vocal style and influences

 Fisher is known for his death growls, high shrieks and rapid-fire vocal delivery style.
 His vocals have been described as sounding like "[his] larynx is being put through a garbage disposal."
+His high screams has drawn comparisons to those of Chuck Schuldiner of Death.
 He is also noted for the clarity and intelligibility of his vocal delivery.
 According to Joseph Schafer of Decibel: "His blast-furnace bellow can’t be mistaken.
 Even crazier, he can deliver it at hip-hop battle speed, enunciating each foul syllable to the point where he’s also one of death metal’s most accessible singers."
+As an extreme metal vocalist, Fisher has stated his belief that the only feasible application of his voice within mainstream popular entertainment would possibly be voice acting for monsters in video games.